Mjz86/c_colon/mcc.md

  any function with these qualifiers  necessarily has to have a match expression in the call site ( or the catch site)( if throw-value  is this way , via operator catch(auto) , auto corresponding to the  `enum` entries)

   * restrictions for  `enum`s specified of this use :
-   all  `enum` entries must be continuous,if not the biggest and smallest one should not be more than 255( or an architect dependent value ) values apart  ,( if the number is specified) , warnings or errors will be given in cases where big number of entries generate massive jump tables or missed performance, typically anything more than 32( or an architect dependent value )   entries gives a warning and anything more than 256 ( or an architect dependent value ) table entries ( accounting for both `enum`s of throw and return together) is ill-formed, not because of could , but should , if we need 2 lookups (only 1 if continuous) and more than `8*255+255` bytes ( non continuous max before ill-formed) ( or an architect dependent value ) ... we really aren't fast are we.
+   all  `enum` entries must be continuous,if not the biggest and smallest one should not be more than 255( or an architecture dependent value ) values apart  ,( if the number is specified) , warnings or errors will be given in cases where big number of entries generate massive jump tables or missed performance, typically anything more than 32( or an architecture dependent value )   entries gives a warning and anything more than 256 ( or an architecture dependent value ) table entries ( accounting for both `enum`s of throw and return together) is ill-formed, not because of could , but should , if we need 2 lookups (only 1 if continuous) and more than `8*255+255` bytes ( non continuous max before ill-formed) ( or an architecture dependent value ) ... we really aren't fast are we. these architectural values can be queried.